kahotsang/Analysis-of-Brazilian-Ecommerce-Dataset/README.md

 * R2WinBUGS

 ## Methodology
 I perform regression analysis on the dataset.
 Particularly, I model the delivery time using Generalized Linear Mixed Effect Model (GLMM) with Gamma distribution.
-This modeling is useful when I assume there is some correlation across the observations within the same cluster (here each cluster means a city).
+This modeling is useful when I assume there is some correlation across the observations within the same cluster (here means the delivery time of order within the same customer city is correlated).

 ## Conclusion